Recognition of same-sex unions in Europe

 Debate has occurred throughout Europe over proposals to legalise same-sex marriage as well as same-sex civil unions.
-Currently 33 of the 50 countries and the 8 dependent territories in Europe recognise some type of same-sex union, among them most members of the European Union (24/27).
+Currently 33 of the 50 countries and the 8 dependent territories in Europe recognise some type of same-sex union, among them most members of the European Union (23/27).
 Nearly 43% of the European population lives in jurisdictions where same-sex marriage is legal.

 As of January 2025, 22 European countries legally recognise and perform same-sex marriages: Andorra, Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Liechtenstein, Luxembourg, Malta, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
 An additional ten European countries legally recognise some form of civil union, namely Croatia, Cyprus, the Czech Republic, Hungary, Italy, Latvia, Lithuania, Monaco, Montenegro, and San Marino.

 Although they do not recognise same-sex unions themselves, Bulgaria, Poland, Romania, and Slovakia are bound by a ruling by the European Court of Justice to recognise same-sex marriages performed within the EU and including an EU citizen for the purposes of granting legal residence, though this ruling is not always respected in practice, as in the case of Romania and Bulgaria which have not implemented the ruling.
 In December 2023, the European Court of Human Rights ruled that by failing to legalise same-sex unions, Poland had violated the right to respect for private and family life.
+On 25 November 2025, the ECJ ruled that member states must recognise same-sex marriages lawfully concluded in another member state, even though they are not obliged to legalise same-sex marriage domestically.
+In Poland, the ECJ ruling led to the domestic recognition of same-sex marriages performed in other EU countries.
+As of 25 September 2026, same-sex couples who married abroad and then successfully transcribed their marriage certificate at a registrar office in Poland are treated equally as opposite-sex marriages for the purposes of public healthcare access, social security benefits and taxation.

-Of the countries that perform same-sex marriages, some still allow civil unions, e.g. the Benelux nations, France and the United Kingdom, whereas Andorra, Denmark, Finland, Germany, Iceland, Ireland, Liechtenstein, Norway, Slovenia, Sweden and Switzerland have ended their pre-marriage civil union legislation so that existing unions remain but new ones are not possible.
+Of the countries that perform same-sex marriages, some still allow civil unions, e.g. the Benelux nations, France and the United Kingdom, whereas Denmark, Finland, Germany, Iceland, Ireland, Liechtenstein, Norway, Slovenia, Sweden and Switzerland have ended their pre-marriage civil union legislation so that existing unions remain but new ones are not possible.

 Several European countries do not recognise any same-sex unions.
 Marriage is defined as a union solely between a man and a woman in the constitutions of Armenia, Belarus, Bulgaria, Croatia, Georgia, Hungary, Latvia, Lithuania, Moldova, Montenegro, Russia, Serbia, Slovakia and Ukraine.
-Of these, however, Croatia, Hungary, Latvia and Montenegro allow civil unions for same-sex couples, while Lithuania's high court ruled that same-sex unions should be permitted.
+Of these, however, Croatia, Hungary, Latvia, Montenegro and Lithuania allow civil unions for same-sex couples.